This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Please note: Access to the beach may be closed at short notice in bad weather or due to sudden cliff falls.

-We have plenty of things for children of all ages to enjoy as summer has now arrived.
-You can enjoy all the hands on activities in our free visitor centre, go for a stomp across the hills, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: jump over waves or find a crazy creature in a rock pool!
+We have plenty of things for everyone to enjoy now autumn has arrived.
+You can enjoy all the hands on activities in our free visitor centre, go for a blustery stomp across the hills, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: jump over waves or find a crazy creature in a rock pool!
 Or try one of our gorgeous walks, taking in big wide open skies and the changing colours on the downland as the days draw in.

 Adapting to change at Birling Gap